Short Answer:

 7) How can I extend the shelf life of probiotics?

 Since probiotics are perishable and sensitive to heat, you should store them in a refrigerator as soon as you receive the product to extend their shelf life.
-The products are the most effective when they are new.
+The products are most effective when they are new.

 **Disclaimer: This article is for information purposes only.
 It is about natural products, nutrients, and/or methods for managing menopause-related discomforts (not diseases).
 It is not medical advice for the treatment of any disease.